Potatosynthesis/Synthetic_Genesis/README.md

 - v1.1.1
   - Made Escape Velocity more difficult by removing the second Shift text.
+  - Merged change log into readme.
+(Not actually related to the pack content.)

 - v1.1.0
   - Fixed Into Orbit and Escape Velocity which could be cheesed easily.